University of South Carolina Department of Religious Studies

 SERVICE:

-IN THE PROFESSION
+TO THE PROFESSION

-Member, Workgroup on Constructive Theology, attending annual meetings beginning 2006.
+Member, Workgroup on Constructive Theology, beginning 2006.

 Member of Committee on the Status of Women in the Profession, American Academy of Religion, 2005-2007.